rnaythe4th/CuraEngine_docker/README.md

 - Sends the processed information **back to the client**.
 - Allows **terminal output analysis** to retrieve specific data (e.g., material consumption).

-The slicing process is performed using the **CuraEngine CLI**, configured with presets for a specific 3D printer.
+The slicing process is performed using the [CuraEngine](https://github.com/Ultimaker/CuraEngine) CLI, configured with presets for a specific 3D printer.

 > ⚠ **Note:** CuraEngine is built from source, so the image creation process may take some time.